Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 As newcomer to open source of course probably is better to start with a project alive but if you have skills and you think that you know how to lead a project, keeping the quality standards and so on with a fork.
 The kind of fork is based on the goals that you want to achieve and the time that you want to put on that.
 Can be strange this reference to time but when you take ownership of a FOSS project you will see a lot of problems with time management for various reasons but this book has a full chapter about that.

+#### How you can help the Mantainer

+In case it wasn't clear, this role is the one that covers the project's updates, communication like replying to tickets/pull requests, doing code and so on.
+Basically it is the Janitor but also the Artisan and the PR of the project in a single person.
+It is a busy role and depends and how the project is structured because this role ca be very time-consuming and generate easily burn-out.
+Too many tasks for a single person that involve different areas and is difficult to find a person that is good in all of them, maybe is a person that speak a lot in jargon or just check the project's notification once a month or just add the code from others under his name, [like in Vim](https://github.com/vim/vim/graphs/contributors).
+Mantainers need to scale with project growing and this depends not on the project's users growing but on contribution and interaction on the project itself.
+There are mantainers that push every week something in their projects to show that they are alive or others that with help from contributors/employee share duties.
+Another non-written golden rule that I remember from Mozilla is that "contributors do stuff for fun but annoying things are for employees", this means that in Open Source you rae talking with someone that is doing on his free time (the majority of times).
+How you can check if this Mantainer is working with a salary  on the project or not?
+Check is website or social networks, so you can understand with who are you talking.

+An example of burning out mantainers is be on track with the dependency of the project, as they can broke it as it is not possible to manage all of them.
+We are talking on the duties of Mantainers and there was a [comparison with the financial crisis](https://blog.scottlogic.com/2020/12/22/software-crisis.html) that basically says that there are a lot of variables that creat entropy that as leader you can't handle but you need to manage.

+We know that who will check our contribution is a normal person with different time amount avalaible to look on it, so asks to yourself:

+* How this can help the project
+* How can I help to push this change in production/next release

+The first one is easy as can be a bug report, a localization, replying to a support request etc but the second one is the real question.
+As example:

+* Bug report: as we already said giving all the information to replicate the issue, an example user case or why I got that error and what I was doing
+* Localization: check all the translation guidelines and verify that you are using the same word used in the other localization for your language
+* Support/Promotion: in case a request is happening often push that to the Mantainers to do something about it or create some documentation for it
+* Coding: propose how the code change with lines numbers or do the patch with all the linting/etc done including explaination how the changes works

+When you are cotributing is important to you to act as a friend and not like a customer to the Mantainer so provide all the help in what you are asking, in this way you can grow your role in the project but also [your knowledge/awareness](https://notes.eatonphil.com/learning-a-new-codebase-hacking-nginx.html).
+Remember more are you autonomous and providing a "complete" task in a project more you can drive it in the direction you want, that can be a feature that you need or finding new contributors.
+The first expectation in contribuing is a *hope* that your contribution be handled and you need to help this hope to succeed, like for our daily hope.

 ### Communicate on the internet